Torneo Comunidad de Madrid

-The Torneo de la Comunidad de Madrid or Torneo de la CAM (English: Community of Madrid Tournament) was a basketball competition played every preseason between the Spanish ACB teams from the Community of Madrid, until 2014.
+The Torneo de la Comunidad de Madrid or Torneo de la CAM (English: Community of Madrid Tournament) was a basketball competition played every preseason between the Spanish ACB teams from the Community of Madrid organized by the Federación de Baloncesto de Madrid (FBM) until it was folded in 2014.

 Real Madrid is the team with the most tournament titles won, and was the winner of the last ten editions of the tournament.
 Only Real, Estudiantes, and Fuenlabrada won any of the tournament titles.
 Collado Villalba and Cajamadrid, also participated at the tournament.